christian-byrne/Keckley/README.md

 - optionally, based on config, extract every frame of video -> upscale based on config models, tiling, etc. -> re-construct video
 - optionally, frame interpolation on input video before mask is created/applied
 - extract and store every frame of both videos
-- make separate copies of masked-video frames and apply filter such that the inpainted area is turned completely white (the transparent area ouutside the mask is black)
+- If white-mask version is not supplied AND video format contains alpha (e.g.,12-bit codec + alpha channel - ProRes 4444 + alpha encoding), make separate copies of masked-video frames and apply filter such that the inpainted area is turned completely white (the transparent area ouutside the mask is black)

 ### Determine Keyframes
 - determine keyframes based on the frames of the masked video using algorithm with optional user preferences (use the masked video because differences in inpainted area are what's important)